 Is the School for International Studies for you?

 Established in 2006, the School for International Studies offers interdisciplinary research and teaching on international affairs.
-Our courses draw from the disciplines of Economics, Comparative Politics and International Relations, History, Sociology and Anthropology, to explore interconnected areas of peace and security; international development; human rights and international law; and governance and civil society.
+Drawing from the disciplines of Economics, Comparative Politics and International Relations, History, Sociology, and Anthropology, the School is interested in the interconnected areas of peace and security; international development; human rights and international law; and governance and civil society.

 Want to know more?